 - Both are listed as Schedule II controlled substances in the U.S. – the same level as morphine, cocaine, and opium

-- Ritalin and Adderall are mainly used to treat ADHD, but can also be prescribed to treat narcolepsy
+- Mainly used to treat ADHD, but can also be prescribed to treat narcolepsy

-- Both of these drugs are available in short-acting and slow-release tablets
+- These drugs are available in short-acting and slow-release tablets

-- Adderall and Ritalin have a high potential for misuse and addiction
+- They have a potential for misuse and addiction

 The major difference between these two drugs is the fact that: